wein.plus

 Freisamer

-The white grape variety is a new breed between Silvaner x Pinot Gris (which was confirmed by DNA analyses conducted in 2012).
-Synonyms include FR 21-5 and (in Switzerland) Freiburger.
-The crossing occurred in 1916 by the grape breeder and founding director Dr. Karl Müller Karl (1881-1955) at the State Wine Institute Freiburg (Germany) (Baden-Württemberg).
-The first name was Freiburger, which was changed to Freisamer in 1958 for seed law reasons.
+The white grape variety is a new variety between Silvaner x Pinot Gris (which was confirmed by DNA analyses carried out in 2012).
+Synonyms are FR 21-5 and (in Switzerland) Freiburger.
+The cross was made in 1916 by the vine breeder and founding director Dr Karl Müller (1881-1955) at the State Viticultural Institute in Freiburg (Baden-Württemberg).
+The first name was Freiburger, which was then changed to Freisamer in 1958 for legal reasons.
 The current name is derived from Freiburg and the small river Dreisam that flows through the city.

 Voices of our members